-Tasks submitted after the due date without a successful stage 4 student appeal form will receive an automatic zero mark.
+Tasks submitted after the due date without a successful Stage 4 student appeal form will receive an automatic zero mark.

-Late or Non-Submission of tasks
+Late or Non-Submission of Tasks

-If a student fails to complete a task specified in the assessment program without a valid reason (e.g. illness) the student will be issued with a zero mark.
+If a student fails to complete a task specified in the assessment program without a valid reason (e.g. illness) the student can be issued with a zero mark.